 Or, does it make sense to let fate decide and just let all property go to whomever the court decides it should?

 Do you want to spend time discussing tough topics (like finances, death, and marital obligations) while you’re entering the marriage with love in your hearts?

 Or do you want to risk spending time talking about these tough topics during long, emotionally exhausting and expensive disputes with your divorce lawyers?

 Divorce rates hover at 50%:

-Not to get all negative Nancy on you, but statistically speaking, there is a 50% chance that your marriage will not last.
-I’m 100% guessing it will (because you two are incredibly intelligent people and seem capable of making this marriage last) but it’s important to understand the prevalence of divorce to understand why prenups are so critical to health of a marriage.
+Not to get all negative Nancy on you, but statistically speaking, there is a 50% chance that your first marriage will not last.
+There is a 70% chance that your second marriage will not last.
+I’m 100% guessing it will (because you two are incredibly intelligent people and seem capable of making this marriage last) but it is important to understand the prevalence of divorce to understand why prenups are so critical to health of a marriage.